Judith Hoag: Career

 From 2006 to 2011, Hoag also appeared as Cindy Price on the HBO drama series Big Love.

 In 2012, Hoag was cast in a recurring role in the ABC drama series Nashville created by Academy Award winner Callie Khouri.
 She plays the poised and driven Tandy Hampton, daughter and protégé of Lamar Wyatt.
 She referees sister Rayna (Connie Britton) and Lamar's (Powers Boothe) contentious relationship, trying to calm the waters.
 She appeared total in 40 episodes, include almost every episode during the first two seasons.

 In 2015, Hoag filmed a cameo for the 2016 film Teenage Mutant Ninja Turtles: Out of the Shadows, but the scene with her was cut from the final film.
 Her scene later appeared in the film's home media release.

-From 2016 to 2020, Hoag appeared in a recurring role as Olivia Taylor Dudley's character mother in the Syfy fantasy series The Magicians, and played supporting role in the 2018 romantic drama film Forever My Girl.
+From 2016 to 2020, Hoag appeared in a recurring role as Alice's (Olivia Taylor Dudley) mother in the Syfy fantasy series The Magicians, and played a supporting role in the 2018 romantic drama film Forever My Girl.